Services

 Available logging configuration options

-as ASGI server, which provides some additional logging functionality.
+The REST service uses uvicorn as ASGI server, which provides some additional logging functionality.
 By default

-the access and errors logs are written into the regular TARDIS
+the access and errors logs are written into the regular TARDIS logfile.
+However, it can be configured to write

 both access and error logs into a separate file.
-Therefore, an uvicorn
+Therefore, an uvicorn logger needs to be configured.
+See the

 example logging configuration.